Dianne Feinstein, 3 Senate colleagues sold off stocks before coronavirus crash: reports

 "This is a ridiculous and baseless attack.
 I do not make investment decisions for my portfolio.
 Investment decisions are made by multiple third-party advisors without my or my husband's knowledge or involvement," Loeffler wrote.
 "As confirmed in the periodic transaction report to Senate Ethics, I was informed of these purchases and sales on February 16, 2020 — three weeks after they were made."

-Imhofe sold as much as $400,000 in stock all on Jan.
+Inhofe sold as much as $400,000 in stock all on Jan.
 27, in companies such as PayPal, Apple and real estate company Brookfield Asset Management, The New York Times reported.

 The Senate financial disclosure data is available by clicking here.